pbinkley/jekyll-iiif/README.md

 		}
 		```

+	If, like me, you got ambushed by Jekyll 3.3's new Themes feature and can't figure out where the css is, check the docs.

 ## Single image

 To serve a single image, create a Markdown page such as ```iiif.md```, containing a yaml header and a call to the ```iiif``` plugin, like this: